IzaMacBor/Pneumonia-Classification-on-X-rays/README.md

 ## Model Weights ⚙️

 The model weights will be generated after running the training code.
 They are not included in the repository and will be created during the execution of the code.
+The only model weight file included in the repository is `vgg19_best.h5.`

 ## Features 🚀